Delyn-Lew/FattenMeUp/README.md

 ## Icebox

-- Make the checklist working
 - Able to change the serving size and add to shopping list with the exact quantity needed
+- Able to remove the shopping list with a button when user does not need that checklist anymore

 ## Challenges